Purdue-CS193/homework-0-hhatamiy/index.md

 ## Welcome to GitHub Pages

+# Hossein's first CS193 Homework

+### My favorite things about CS 193:
+- The funny memes on the slides
+- The fact that attendance is taken at the end and not at the start
+- The chill stress-free enviornment

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.